 What happens at the Memory Clinic?

-- Within about 2-4 weeks of receiving the referral, a member of the Memory Clinic team will send you an appointment and arrange to come and see you at home.
-They will explain the process to you.
-With your permission they will gather some background information about you and ask you about your daily activities and how your memory is affecting your daily life.
+- Within about 2 weeks of receiving the referral, a member of the Memory Clinic team will send you an appointment to come and see you at home.
+They will explain the process and with your permission they will gather some background information about you and ask you about your daily activities and how your memory is affecting your daily life.

-- Once all the assessment is complete you will be offered an appointment to see a specialist doctor at the PEH who will discuss the test results with you and aim to explain the probable cause of your memory problem.
+- Once this assessment is complete you will be offered an appointment to see a specialist doctor at the PEH who will discuss the test results with you and aim to explain the probable cause of your memory problem.
 They may make a diagnosis and prescribe some medication to help your memory.
-If the diagnosis is not clear we usually ask to see you again in about 6 months to monitor your situation.

 - If you receive a diagnosis of dementia you will have the opportunity to discuss with the doctor what this means and the implications it may have for you in the future.
 We usually try to include your family member in these discussions so that they can offer you support and ask any questions they may have.